In the absence of just about anything else, 2015 can best be described as a career year.

-My thanks for acting honourably was a metaphorical slap in the face, and another layer of psychological netting that all the drink and the extra disco work in December couldn’t help me clamber through.
+My thanks for acting honourably was a metaphorical slap in the face, and another layer of psychological netting that all the drink and extra disco work in December couldn’t help me through.

 The older you get, the more people expect of you in terms of confidence and self-assurance.
-By the same token, the longer you go without true fulfilment in your life, the less of those attributes you’re going to have.
-It’s a pattern of opposite trajectories that cannot easily repair itself.
-Lines become further away from crossing than ever before.
+Equally, though, the longer you go without fulfilment, the less of those attributes you’ll have.
+Such opposite trajectories cannot easily repair themselves.

-2015 was helping me to build confidence.
-Then it blew another great hole in it.
-I don’t know where to go with this other than to numb it all out and expect time to do its normal slow rebuild.
+2015 was helping me to build confidence, then it blew another great hole in it.
+All that’s left is to numb it all out and expect time to do its normal slow rebuild.